sendgrid/docs/source/Classroom/Basics/Marketing_Campaigns/unsubscribe_groups.md

 Select the Campaign you want to add the Group Unsubscribe link to.
 Click **Edit** in the Preview Modal that appears or click the Action Cog and select **Edit** from the dropdown menu.

-Look for **Campaign Settings** in the left hand sidebar.
+Look for **Settings** in the left hand sidebar.
 Under the **Recipients** dropdown menu in this sidebar, select your Unsubscribe Group.

 Once you add a Group Unsubscribe Link to your campaign, any user who clicks that link will be added to this Unsubscribe Group!
+If you send another campaign with the same unsubscribe group, SendGrid will not deliver that campaign to recipients to have been added to that unsubscribe group.

+{% info %}
+You can only add one unsubscribe group per campaign.
+{% endinfo %}

 ![]({{root_url}}/images/mc_group_unsubscribes_2.png)